The Big Sick

 The inciting incident occurs at 13 minutes when Kumail and Emily connect after the show despite his initial annoyance at her heckling.
 Their chemistry is immediate and undeniable, disrupting his carefully compartmentalized life..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Emily discovers the cigar box of photos from Kumail's arranged marriage meetings and confronts him about his inability to commit.
+This reveals the protagonist's commitment to Emily discovers the cigar box of photos from Kumail's arranged marriage meetings and confronts him about his inability to commit.
 Kumail admits he can't introduce her to his family, and Emily breaks up with him., moving from reaction to action.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Emily wakes from the coma but is angry at Kumail for being there, telling him she doesn't want to see him.
 He has lost both his family and the woman he loves.
-His attempt to reconcile fails completely., indicates the protagonist at their lowest point.
+His attempt to reconcile fails completely., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 78% of the runtime.
 Kumail realizes he must fight for Emily regardless of the outcome.
 He sees Terry and Beth arguing but staying together through difficulty, understanding that real love means choosing someone despite fear and cultural pressure., demonstrating the transformation achieved throughout the journey.